sreich/ore-infinium/README.md

 To build it with gradle, from the command line, run ./gradlew desktop:build (or just click that gradle task from your IDE.

-I'm using Kotlin, so you can use Intellij IDEA or eclipse(if you download the plugin)
+I'm using Kotlin, so you can use Intellij IDEA or eclipse(if you download the plugin).

+**Be sure to set the working directory to the assets directory**, or more easily, just invoke the desktop:run gradle task.

 # Command line arguments
 There are some command line arguments that can be passed to it.
 Find them by running java -jar ./ore-infinium-and-what-not --help.
 Some of these switches are used for development, some are used for gameplay, testing etc.